10 Ways to Plan Your Blessing Way Ceremony

-In our current society, we typically plan baby showers, we give gift cards and lots of plastic baby stuff that we could totally due with out.
+When a woman is pregnant, we plan baby showers, we give gift cards and lots of baby stuff.
 But there is very little acknowledgement that the woman, her body, her life, her emotions, her everything, is in a state of transformation.
 Giving birth is a HUGE life event.
-Planning a blessingway ceremony celebrates this.
+Planning a blessing way ceremony celebrates this.

 In childbirth class, I try my best to offer lots of accurate and useful information that is evidence-based and practical for important decision making before, during, and after giving birth.
 But you can only fill your head with so many facts.
-Inevitably, there comes a point in pregnancy that you just need to process your hopes and fears in a safe environment and know that you are supported by your partner, your birth team, your midwife, and your community.
-That's why I teach my Birth Empowerment class, and it's why we encourage Blessingway celebrations.
+Inevitably, there comes a point in pregnancy that you need to process your hopes and fears and know that you are supported by your partner, your birth team, and your community.
+That's why I teach my Birth Empowerment class, and it's why we encourage Blessing way celebrations.

-We end the Birth Empowerment class with a blessingway because the blessingway ceremony is the perfect opportunity for the pregnant couple to connect with their community and each other as they prepare for their birth.
-The blessingway has become a tradition in my practice.
-I feel like it is so important to honor each family as they embark on this incredible life-changing journey through pregnancy, birth, and parenthood.
+We end the Birth Empowerment class with a blessing way for the couple.
+The blessing way ceremony is the perfect opportunity for the pregnant couple to connect with their community and each other as they prepare for their birth.
+The blessing way has become a tradition in my practice.
+It is so important to honor each family as they embark on this incredible life-changing journey through pregnancy, birth, and parenthood.

-For those of you who do not know what a blessingway is, let me fill you in.
-Essentially, a blessingway is a Navaho tradition that honors the woman’s transformation from maiden to mother.
-I used to shy away from the word blessingway because it has a religious affiliation.
-But the more blessingways I perform, the more the word blessing feels appropriate.
-Our childbirth class blessingway is not religious in any way.
+A blessing way is a Navaho tradition that honors the woman’s transformation from maiden to mother.
+I used to shy away from the word blessing way because it has a religious affiliation.
+But the more blessing ways I perform, the more the word blessing feels appropriate.
+Our childbirth class blessing way is not religious in any way.
 But it is a soulful experience that couples appreciate.

 Before I get into what we do in our Birth Empowerment Class, I want to say something here about planning your own private blessing way...